-She conquered the first rule of opening a small business by finding a hole in the market and filling it with quality products and services.
-But that wasn’t enough for Latashia.
-Brought up on the idea that the customer is always right, she set out to create a welcoming environment for her consumers and her staff, and it shows in the reviews on Yelp.
+Finding a hole in the market was just the first step, however.
+Brought up on the idea that the customer is always right, she set out to create a welcoming environment in the store.

-Reviewer Jennifer C. picked up on that as soon as she stopped into Perfect Pizza to get dinner for her kids.
-“I feel like when you find a new location for something that you’ve always loved—as in the form of pizza for me—it’s always great to have a company or a business location that has a team that welcomes you in like they’re your family.
-So it’s always good that it’s just part of the family being served some delicious food, and the connection that they had there was so great with us and my kids.”
+Since her first visit, Jennifer said she’s felt compelled to support Latashia’s growing business: “When you find a new location for something that you’ve always loved—as in the form of pizza for me—it’s great to have a company or a business location that has a team that welcomes you in like they’re your family.”

 Fill in the gaps you find with the right product and the best service, and the success will follow, along with hard work and some key takeaways from this episode:

-Listen to the episode below to hear directly from Latashia and Jennifer, and subscribe to Behind the Review for more from new business owners and reviewers every Thursday.
+Listen to the episode below to hear directly from Latashia and Jennifer, and subscribe to Behind the Review for more from new business owners every Thursday.

 EMILY: Every business wants good customer reviews.
 Every customer wants a good experience.
 So what happens when both sides click?
 Or in some cases, when they don’t.
 From Yelp and Entrepreneur Media, this is Behind the Review.